Relocation guide

 Housing: The Dominant Variable

 Housing costs explain most of the cost-of-living variation between metros.
 Groceries, utilities, and transportation vary by 10-20% between regions.
-Housing varies by 300-500%.
+Housing prices differ far more, 5-10x between the cheapest and most expensive metros.
 This means housing affordability is the single most important cost factor in relocation.

 The standard affordability threshold: housing should cost no more than 30% of gross income.
 In the most expensive metros (San Francisco, New York, San Jose), median housing exceeds 50% of median income.
 In affordable metros (many in the Midwest and South), it's under 20%.